-Because dentures are used when a person is missing most or all of their natural teeth, it’s important that you have a reliable and comfortable solution that not only looks natural but also offers outstanding performance.
+Dentures are an effective solution for those who are missing most or all of their natural teeth.
+It’s important that you have a reliable and comfortable solution that not only looks natural but also offers outstanding performance.
 At Summit Family Dentistry, we provide quality dentures for patients.

-Dentures are used when a person is missing all or most of their natural teeth.
+Dentures are a removable tooth replacement solution for those missing most or all of their natural teeth.
 This could be the result of an injury or declining oral health.
-Dentures are a great way to still enjoy the benefits that come with health and natural teeth like chewing with ease.
+Dentures are a great way to still enjoy the benefits that natural teeth provide like chewing and speaking with ease.
 They are easy to use and offer a fast and effective solution to overcoming severe tooth loss.

 How do I clean dentures?